Benzodiazepine Detox Center in Massachusetts

 During stabilization, the medical team will monitor your vitals to ensure your safety.
 Tapering using long-acting benzodiazepines will also reduce your risk for seizures and other medical complications.

-After you are medically stabilized, you will begin collaborating with an addiction specialist to create a plan for continued care.
-It’s important to note that detox is only the first step in addiction treatment.
-Additional programs like inpatient or outpatient rehab provide you with psychological and behavioral therapies that are necessary to maintain long-term recovery.
+After you are medically stabilized, you will begin the recovery process by collaborating with an addiction treatment specialist to create a plan for continued care.
+It’s important to note that the detox process is only the first step in the recovery process for addiction treatment.

 Your counselor might recommend you transition into a sober living housing program after you complete benzodiazepine rehab because doing so can help you prepare for independent living as a sober individual.

-At Woburn Wellness, our team works with some of the most highly rated drug and alcohol detox centers in Massachusetts.
+At Woburn Wellness, our team works with some of the highest-rated drug and alcohol detox centers in Massachusetts.
 Before you transition to one of our outpatient programs, we will help you locate the right detox program for you so you can start your recovery journey safely.

 What You Can Expect at Woburn Wellness

 When you choose Woburn Wellness Addiction Treatment Center, you can expect a holistic and personalized approach designed to guide you through every step of the addiction recovery journey.
 Our center is founded on evidence-based treatments that encompass the physical, emotional, and psychological facets of addiction.